StalkerBaran/Mindustry/README.md

 - range: 7.5 -> 9

+(Nerfed scorch, its not meta rn.
+I hope that range increase could make it slighty more useful in PvP)

 ### Hail
 - silicone: splashDamage: 33 -> 27
 - pyratite: splashDamageRadius: 2.3 -> 2.6

+(Slighty nerfed silicone ammo (it feels stronger than graphite and even pyratite (never misses).
+Did small buffs for pyra to make it more useful)

 ### Wave
 - slag: rangeChange (+3 range)
 - oil: rangeChange (+3 range)

+(idk who gonna use it in real gameplay, but makes possible for map makera to do small trollings (set slag + oil as start defrnse or use it in enemy defenses).
+I thinking nobody would against it)

 ### Lancer
 - damage: 140 -> 120